 KS3 Curriculum – Forest School

-Within Key Stage 3, students in year 7 and 8 have 1 term of approximately 12 lessons of 2 hours of Forest School per week.
-The Forest School department have worked hard to ensure that an irresistible curriculum is on offer so that all students are inspired, engaged in their learning and reach their full potential.
+Within Key Stage 3, students in year 7 and 8 have approximately 2 days of Forest School per year.
+The Forest School department have worked hard to ensure that an irresistible and ambitious curriculum is on offer so that all students are inspired in their learning and reach their full potential.

-Pupils take part in the nationally recognised John Muir Award.
-It has 4 sections and allows them to: – discover a wild place, explore it, do something to conserve it and share their experiences.
+Pupils follow much of the nationally recognised John Muir Award.
+This has 4 sections and allows them to: – discover a wild place, explore it, do something to conserve it and share their experiences.

-The benefits pupils gain are that they are given a challenge and adventure, from being in wild places, have an environmental awareness from exploring such areas, gain knowledge and skills gained from the experience in the outdoors and involvement in conservation activities.
+The benefits pupils gain, are that they are given a challenge and adventure, from being in wild places, have an environmental awareness from exploring such areas, gain knowledge and skills gained from the experience in the outdoors and involvement in conservation activities.
 They share their experiences with friends, colleagues and become role models.
+It is hoped these experiences will prompt them to further develop their skills and knowledge of the outdoors by taking the Duke of Edinburgh Award in year 9 and beyond.

-- Identification of flora and fauna in the school grounds and in the local area
+- Identification of flora and fauna at Cannock Chase, Smestow Brook and in the local area

-- Construct a variety of natural shelters in Pendeford Mill Nature Reserve
+- Construct a variety of natural shelters at Northycote Farm Park

-- Learn the basics of orienteering in the school grounds
+- Learn the basics of orienteering at Cannock Chase

-- Use a variety of tools for wood collection and whittling
+- Safe use of a variety of tools, e.g. saws, axes, loppers, secateurs and knives for wood collection and whittling at Old Tree Nursery

 - Cooking with no trace fires, Kelly kettles and trangias